Remy Ma Diss Track: Was Nicki Minaj Warned About ‘Shether’ Earlier?

 The rapper was talking about the controversial lyrics of “Wait a Minute,” where she wrote about someone “fake breast.”
 “That ghostwriter bout to call her/That lifeline getting shorter,” the lyrics said.
 Many believed it was an indirect attack against Remy’s rapping rival Nicki Minaj.
 The Love & Hip Hop star, however, said she would not want people to wonder what she was talking about.
 She won’t give any subtle message.
 “It’s going to be a direct hit!” she said.

 Remy Ma’s diss track “Shether” about Nicki Minaj surely isn’t subtle.
 It is a “direct hit” against Minaj.
 According to TMZ, what Remy did was a “7-minute slaughter” of Nicki Minaj.
-The song also features a Pink Barbie version of Nicki that is cut into pieces.

-“You stole that line about bitches being your sons.
+The song also features a Pink Barbie version of Nicki that is cut into pieces. “”You stole that line about bitches being your sons.
 How you take my ’09 jail tweet and run.
 Talkin’ ’bout bringing knives to a fight with guns.
 When the only shot you ever took was in your buns.”
 Moreover, Remy goes discreet with lyrics like “f*ck Nicki Minaj.”

 People speculated that it was Nicki Minaj who threw shots earlier at Remy, who did not take it well.
 It is believed that Remy too thought Nicki was attacking her in recent features, as she released “Shether” only after 24 hours.
 And, she seems to be going all-out about it.
 She shared the poster of her new song on Twitter and tagged Nicki Minaj to the post.